shs-plasma/qn-guide-examples/AI/evm-mcp-server/README.md

      - `address`: EVM address to check
      - `chain`: Optional; defaults to `plasma` (other values are rejected)
    - **Returns**:
-     - Address information, contract status, bytecode size
+     - Address info, contract status, bytecode size, and `routescan` contract metadata (getsourcecode) if available

 3. **eth_gasPrice**
    - **Description**: Get the current gas price on the specified chain
    - **Parameters**:
      - `chain`: Optional; defaults to `plasma` (other values are rejected)
    - **Returns**:
-     - Chain name, gas price in wei and Gwei, timestamp
+     - Chain name, gas price in wei and Gwei, timestamp, plus Routescan gas oracle response

 4. **contract_verify**
    - **Description**: Verify contract sources via Sourcify on Plasma.